 - Baby Carrier / Sling– for so many reasons!
 It's a way to keep your baby close while still being hands free, first of all.
 But also, it's a sly way to keep hands and kisses off of your baby's face if you're worried about over-stimulation and germs this holiday.
 No one is going to bother your baby that's tucked tightly on your chest.

 - Extra outfit– your baby is bound to spit up or have a diaper explosion before the family pictures.
 It's in the manual.
 Bring an extra picture-worthy outfit just in case.

 - More than enough diapers– You don't want to be caught diaper-less after the third surprise poop of the day.
 Grab more than you need.

 - Swaddle or blanket- basically something that you know calms your baby.
 It might slip your mind to bring the swaddle if you don't plan on putting your baby to bed, but sometimes all of the stimulation of a holiday party can leave your baby craving to be swaddled or put into a position that makes him feel safe and at home.
-If that means a lovey, don't forget it!

-- Play mat– This might seem like a little much when you are packing the care to leave, but in my opinion it's worth it.
+- Play mat– This might seem like a little much when you are packing the car to leave, but in my opinion it's worth it.
 It's nice to have somewhere to put the baby down to be entertained for a few minutes.
 It's another thing that will help baby feel more at home, give him the activity that he needs, and give you the hands-free moment that you deserve this holiday season.

 - Pajamas – this is a huge one!
 If you plan to be home after bed time, it is super important fo your sanity to bring the jammies.
 The drive home is sure to put your baby to sleep and having them already in their fresh diaper and jammies will be a life saver when you get home and can transfer them straight to the crib without needing full change.